Erfan4708/Inventory-Management-Database-System/README.md

 To test these queries, we wrote a C# script that inserts sample data into the database.
 The script ensures that the database is populated with the necessary sample data for testing purposes.

+#### Running the C# Script
+To run the C# script, you can use csx scripts.
+Follow these steps:

+- Install .NET Core SDK from dotnet.microsoft.com.
+- Open a terminal or command prompt.
+- Navigate to the directory where your C# script is located.
+- Run the script using the following command:
+`dotnet script InsertData.csx`

 ### Database Normalization

 We normalized the database design to the Third Normal Form (3NF) to ensure data integrity and minimize redundancy.
 The normalized design is shown below: